nqpz/indirectassassin/README.txt

 #### Items

-There are 7 items:
+There are 8 items, each with its own item key:

-* Barrels
+* Barrels: A
-* Buckets
+* Buckets: U
-* Yellow bat
+* Yellow bat: E
-* Green bee
+* Green bee: R
-* Diamond
+* Diamond: I
-* Tomato
+* Tomato: O
-* Ice shield
+* Ice shield: C
+* Toilet: L

-Note that the game does not remind you which items you currently possess;
+The game reminds you which items you currently possess by printing a string of item keys.

-you'll have to remember that yourself.
+##### Properties

+Some items are good for the professors, some are bad.
+None of them affect you.

+If a professor picks up a green bee, he dies instantly.

+If a professor picks up a toilet, he doesn't move for 5 turns.

+If a professor picks up a yellow bat, he becomes a zombie soldier for 4 turns.

 #### Maps